 If you see something you like, don’t forget to share this post with your not-so-secret-Santa 😉

 You deserve it, your loved ones deserve it.
 We can all say our farewell to the longest year in history from our at-home spa.

 Looking for more sustainable self-care products?
 This is the post for you, full of low waste goodies.

 These bundles are practical and adorable, so you know you can’t go wrong with them for the zero waste aficionado in your life.

 Also, please, try to imagine a little child carrying their zero waste kid around.
 My heart can’t take it❤️️.

-We don’t need to bring up the whole coffee-or-tea debate this Chrismas.
+I also love these next two bundles.
+We don’t need to bring up the whole coffee-or-tea debate this Christmas.
 These two gift sets don’t discriminate and are a fun and thoughtful gift for the caffeinated human in your life.

 They come with a reusable cup (you can choose the color), tea to sample, coffee skin scrub and lip balms.

 Personalised gift boxes

 I love subscription boxes but I’m a bit sceptical of them and I would hate so much stuff going to waste just because I ordered something I don’t love.